VeldEnDuin/VeldEnDuin.github.io/en/accomodation/camping/camperpitch.md

 ## Worth knowing

 - suitable for mobile homes and caravans up to 8 metres
+- electricity: 10 amps
+- each plot is equipped with water, digital TV and drainage
 - max 6 persons / pitch
 - dogs allowed - max 2 – on the leash – no dangerous breeds
 - winter period 15/11-15/03: closed